-Flood risk from surface water affects many parts of the village, including the centre, with high risk areas concentrated around Black Street and The Lane.
-This is also the experience of residents who have concerns about the impact on drainage and surface water by new homes being built or alterations to existing homes.
-Flooding could be exacerbated through housing development if surface water run-off is not managed appropriately.
+- 58. Flood risk from surface water affects many parts of the village, including the centre, with high risk areas concentrated around Black Street and The Lane.
+The Lead Local Flood Authority have 4 records of external flooding dating from 2012 and 1 record of internal flooding from 2014.
+Residents have concerns about the impact of new homes or alterations on drainage and surface water.
+Flooding could be exacerbated through housing development if surface water run-off is not managed appropriately. - 59.
 The community are keen to ensure that any future development is able to demonstrate there is no increased risk of flooding and that mitigation measures are implemented to address surface water arising from it.
-The neighbourhood plan seeks to contribute towards strategic multi-agency efforts to reduce the risk of flooding from all sources.

-Policy E4: Flooding and Drainage
+Policy E2: Surface Water Flooding and Drainage

-All development proposals coming forward within the areas of high, medium and low risk from surface water flooding, as identified by the Environment Agency or Strategic Flood Risk Assessment, and all developments of 5 or more properties, will need to be accompanied by a Surface Water Drainage Strategy that is proportionate to the risk and size of the development.
+All development proposals coming forward within the areas of high and medium risk from surface water flooding, as identified by the Environment Agency or Strategic Flood Risk Assessment, and for other development in line with national policy requirements, will need to be accompanied by a Surface Water Drainage Strategy that is proportionate to the risk and size of the development.